chris-dudley/bitset.js/README.md

 ```

 - **names** is an optional object mapping names to bit indicies.
-- **bytes** is an optional array of bytes (in big-endian order) specifying the
+- **bytes** is an optional array of 32-bit integers (words) specifying the
 	initial contents of the BitSet.
+The least significant word should be
+	at index 0.

 ### Factory